github/developer.github.com/content/v3/enterprise/management_console.md

 Name | Type | Description
 -----|------|--------------
-`complete`|`string` | An optional parameter which, if set to `1`, ensures that the process is executed completely.
-For example, if you are upgrading to a new version.
+`complete`|`string` | An optional parameter which, if set to `1`, ensures that the process is executed completely by running through the entire provisioning process.
+This can take up to twenty minutes to finish.

+**Note**: typically, you wouldn't need to set `complete` to `1` if you're just updating your settings.
+Upgrades should *always* be full runs.

 ### Response